gravitational/teleport/docs/4.4/api-reference.md

   // PortForwarding defines if the certificate will have "permit-port-forwarding"
   // in the certificate.
 PortForwarding is true if not set.
   PortForwarding *BoolOption // struct { Value bool } - Nullable boolean
+  // CertificateFormat defines the format of the user certificate to allow
+  // compatibility with older versions of OpenSSH.
   CertificateFormat string
   // ClientIdleTimeout sets disconnect clients on idle timeout behavior,
   // if set to 0 means do not disconnect, otherwise is set to the idle duration.